rpgove/rpgove.github.io/publications.markdown

 # Posters and demos

 Violet Lingenfelter, Robert Gove, Chase Clark, Anthony Wong.
 "Arcus Internet Disruption Dashboard and Report."
-Visualization for Cyber Security 2020, best poster award.
+Visualization for Cyber Security 2020, **best poster award**.

 Robert Gove.
 "A Survey of Technical Approaches for Developing, Deploying, and Adopting Visualizations in the Cybersecurity Domain."
 Visualization for Cyber Security 2017.